Login

 Ala Moana/Kakaako

 Ala Moana could be considered the “heart” of Honolulu.
-If you just drive along Kapiolani Boulevard, there are so many shops, restaurants, bars and weekly events happening in the area.
-Ala Moana is so convenient that everything is just walking distance, which means you don’t have to drive a lot AND you SAVE GAS.
-If you’re lucky enough, you could even catch a fireworks show happening every Friday!
+If you drive along Kapiolani Boulevard, there are so many shops, restaurants, bars and weekly events happening in the area.
+Ala Moana is so convenient that everything is within walking distance, which means you don’t have to drive a lot AND you SAVE GAS.
+Depending on the floor you live on, you could even catch a fireworks show happening every Friday!

 Just a few minutes away from Ala Moana, is the revitalized urban community of Kakaako.
 Here, you can explore a variety of retail shops, restaurants and entertainment which include Ward Consolidated Theatre.
 Every Saturday, you can also check out the Farmer’s Market and support local farmers and businesses.